Cassette deck: Performance improvements and additional features

-Some models squeezed a monitor head into the capstan area, and others combined separate record and playback gaps into a single headshell.
+Integrated noise reduction systems - Dolby B, C, and S

-The Dolby B noise reduction system was key to realizing low noise performance on slow, narrow, cassette tapes.
-It works by boosting the high frequencies on recording, especially low-level high-frequency sounds, with corresponding high frequency reduction on playback.
-This lowers the high frequency noise (hiss) by approximately 9 dB.
-Enhanced versions included Dolby C (in 1980) and Dolby S types.
+The Dolby B noise reduction system was key to realizing low noise performance on the, compared to reel-to-reel technology, relatively slow and narrow cassette tapes.
+It works by boosting the high frequencies on recording, especially low-level high-frequency sounds, with corresponding high-frequency reduction on playback.
+This lowers the high-frequency noise (hiss) by approximately 9 dB.
+Enhanced versions included Dolby C (from 1980) and Dolby S types.
 Of the three, however, only Dolby B became common on automobile decks.